Kometa-Team/Kometa/docs/home/guides/docker.md

 Now we have to set up that metadata file that PMM just complained about.

-This metadata file contains definitions of the actions you want PMM to take.
-You can find lots of examples [here](https://github.com/meisnate12/Plex-Meta-Manager-Configs):
+This metadata file contains definitions of the actions you want PMM to take; these can be things like creating collections or playlists, adding overlays, changing things like posters, etc.  You can find lots of examples [here](https://github.com/meisnate12/Plex-Meta-Manager-Configs) and throughout the wiki.

 For now we’re going to create a few collections so you can watch the process work, then you’re on your own to create whatever others you want.